F5XC – Filter Reusability

 Enhance efficiency of resolution validation and set up model for team collaboration.

 Through this project, my cross-functional team and I established a collaboration model that enabled close partnership with the DS team.
-I was able to leverage their expertise, gather valuable input, and approach challenges from a system-level perspective.
-This model is adaptable and can be reused by other team members for future projects.
+This allowed me to leverage their expertise, gather valuable input, and approach challenges from a system-level perspective.
+The model is reusable and can be applied by other teams in future projects.

-I also shared this experience with other F5 designers through our designer all-hands and 1:1 conversations, highlighting the challenges I faced, the strategies I used to foster cross-functional collaboration, and the approaches I took to overcome constraints and deliver an improved user experience.
+I also shared this experience with other F5 designers through all-hands sessions and 1:1 discussions, highlighting the challenges I faced, the strategies I used to drive cross-functional collaboration, and how I worked through constraints to deliver a stronger user experience.

 Impacts – Building Functionalities in Other Three Workspaces